 Back on US-101, drive south, past Tillamook to Lincoln City, a good stop for lunch.
 If you’re here during June or October, head to the beach to watch colorful soaring kites.
 Otherwise, continue south, making stops at Otter Crest Loop for 360-degree views of the coast and Devil’s Punchbowl, where sea and rock engage in an inconclusive battle.

-Continue south to Newport, where you should bypass the tourist traps in favor of renowned Oregon Coast Aquarium, Yaquina Bay Lighthouse, and Yaquina Head Lighthouse Head to quaint Nye Beach for dinner, followed by live music at Nana’s Irish Pub.
-Stay at the literary-themed Sylvia Beach Hotel, which boasts astounding cliffside views.
+Continue south to Newport, where you should bypass the tourist traps in favor of renowned Oregon Coast Aquarium, Yaquina Bay Lighthouse, and Yaquina Head Lighthouse.
+Head to quaint Nye Beach for dinner, followed by live music at Nana’s Irish Pub, and a stay at the literary-themed Sylvia Beach Hotel, where a lack of electronics promotes reading and great conversations.

 Newport to Gold Beach